What Are Red Blood Cell Indices?

 - a significant blood loss occurs

-- diets lacking in iron, vitamin B-12, or folate (folic acid)
+- diets lacking in iron, vitamin B-12, folate, or

 - chronic infections like HIV or tuberculosis